-Standard 7: Recordkeeping & Confidentiality (cont.)
+Standard 7 Recordkeeping & Confidentiality (cont.)

-- 3. The treatment court file should be a repository for information related to the participant's substance abuse diagnosis, treatment, progress, and related medical and psychological inforwmation, including the following: - a.
-Application to participate in the treatment court (as this may contain information on needs and recommended course of treatment) - b.
-Information gathered to evaluate the application, including risk/need and any other assessments. - c.
-Medical records and reports - d.
-Records related to drug and alcohol use - e.
-Reports and information provided by treatment court team members, including weekly progress reports and recommendations, Department of Corrections rules of supervision and plan, and treatment plan - f.
+- of Corrections rules of supervision and plan, and treatment plan - f.
 Case management plan reviewed with and signed by the participant - g.
 Description of the violations resulting in sanctions/involuntary termination - 4.
 Blanket court orders and local rules sealing classes of information are not supported by caselaw. - 5.
 Clerks of court are trained on proper recordkeeping practices for treatment courts to ensure that treatment documents are not inadvertently inserted and left in the court file. - 6.
 Treatment court files are segregated from any other files maintained for the same participant, such as the DOC, treatment provider and court files. - 7.
 The judge may keep his or her own notes, separate from the criminal case or treatment court files. - 8.
 Safeguard treatment court files by using appropriate methods (e.g., locked cabinets for paper files, firewall and password protection for electronic databases). - 9.
 A privacy official is the court's designated expert in confidentiality.
 The privacy official assists the court by: - a.
 Recommending confidentiality policies and practices consistent with legal requirements - b.
 Confidentiality and record keeping training, and providing the same to team members - c.
 Reviewing materials where confidentiality is at issue for recommendations on handling and filing - d.
 Handling of open records requests - 10.
-Demographics that include confidential information and records should be protected.
+Demographics that include confidential information and records will be protected.